whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 ### Command Economies: When Your Master Chooses You

 Authorities' underlying attitude in market economies is "find a way to serve us, or enjoy your poverty."
-Workers don't legally have to have a job, but they face poverty if they don't serve some master somewhere.
-However, in market economies the worst punishment for disobedience is usually just being fired.
-In command economies, the approach is more direct: "Obey my order, or I will punish you."
-Workers in these situations generally do not choose their boss and are physically punished if they do not follow orders.
+Workers don't legally have to work, but they face poverty if they don't serve some master somewhere.
+In command economies, the attitude is more direct: "Obey my order, or I will punish you."
+Workers in these situations generally do not choose their boss and are physically punished if they do not follow orders.**

-For example, in US chattel slavery before the US Civil War, if a slave did not pick enough cotton in a day, the boss would whip them severely to motivate higher performance the next day.[xxx-half has never been told|1805-1861] "Chattel" means property, and chattel slavery is a system where some people can legally own others as property.
+In chattel slavery, where one person can legally own another as property, the chattel slave doesn't get to pick the slaveowner, nor choose which jobs to do.
 Prisoners likewise do not get to choose their boss or their kind of work, and plenty of stories from the present-day United States, Russia, and other countries describe severe physical and sexual punishments for prisoners that disobey orders.[xxx-odoc|ch24]**

 Militaries are command economies as well.
-When there is a draft, governments force people to join the military.
-Even when people volunteer, militaries commonly do not let soldiers leave at will for years after joining.
-Soldiers commonly don't choose their boss (commanding officer) and are imprisoned if they disobey orders.
+When there is a draft, governments force people to join the military, and soldiers usually cannot choose their commanding officer nor their assignment.**

 Whether the workers are trying to avoid punishment or poverty, or the leaders are trying to get rich, every role helps reinforce the profit economy that ultimately generates wealth for the ruling class.